C$ 66 Find Cheap Flights from Austin to British Columbia

 The average price of all round-trip flights from Austin to British Columbia clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to British Columbia on a Friday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Thursday is the most expensive day to fly from Austin to British Columbia.
-For your return ticket, we recommend flying on a Saturday and avoiding Thursdays for the best deals.
+If your flying dates are flexible, you should consider flying to British Columbia on a Saturday, as we generally find the cheapest rates on that day for this route.
+On the other hand, Tuesday is the most expensive day to fly from Austin to British Columbia.
+For your return ticket, we recommend flying on a Saturday and avoiding Sundays for the best deals.

 How far in advance should I book a flight from Austin to British Columbia?